simonegiacomelli/pynanto2/README.md

-Pynanto helps you share Python code between server and browser.
+Wwwpy helps you share Python code between server and browser.
 It lives on top of [Pyodide](https://github.com/pyodide/pyodide).